What can I do with my scan?

 The Short Answer

-- Take measurements directly from the model
+- Take any measurement directly from the scan

 The Long Answer